alcunha/iwildcam2021ufam/README.md

 #### GPS coordinates

-We tried to use the [Geo Prior model](https://arxiv.org/abs/1906.05272) to improve prediction using GPS coordinates and time of year, but it did not work with the model overfitting the training set.
-We believe GPS coordinates can be useful for the problem (it worked very well for our [iNat 2021 solution](https://github.com/alcunha/inat2021ufam)), but it's necessary to develop a model to deal with camera trap specificities such as the fixed position.
+We tried to use the GPS coordinates and time of year (image timestamps) to train the [Geo Prior model](https://arxiv.org/abs/1906.05272), but the model overfitted the iWildCam 2021 training set.
+We believe GPS coordinates can be useful for the problem (it worked very well for our [iNat 2021 solution](https://github.com/alcunha/inat2021ufam), for instance), but it's necessary to develop a model to deal with camera trap specificities, such as the fixed position.

 This repository includes code to predict using a trained geo prior model that can be trained using our [Tensorflow implementation](https://github.com/alcunha/geo_prior_tf/).
 See the script `classification/eval_main.py` for predictions combined with geo priors.
-The Geo Prior model doesn't learn using the original loss, so we had to replace it with the focal loss.
+The Geo Prior model didn't learn using the original loss, so we had to replace it with the focal loss.
 But using only the classifier predictions was better than using them combined with geo priors.

 #### DeepSORT to track animals

-We tried to use [DeepSORT](https://arxiv.org/abs/1703.07402) to generate tracks over sequences.
-Then we classify each track by averaging the predictions of its bounding boxes list.
-We use the feature embedding from EfficientNet-B2 trained on bounding boxes.
-We also tried to use features from ReID models trained by the [winner of ECCV TAO 2020 challenge](https://github.com/feiaxyt/Winner_ECCV20_TAO), but they performed slightly worst than using EfficientNet-B2 features.
+We tried to use [DeepSORT](https://arxiv.org/abs/1703.07402) to generate tracks over sequences and then classify each track by averaging the predictions of its bounding boxes list.
+We used the feature embedding from EfficientNet-B2 trained on bounding boxes.
+We also tried to use features from ReID models trained by the [winner of ECCV TAO 2020 challenge](https://github.com/feiaxyt/Winner_ECCV20_TAO), but they performed slightly worse than using EfficientNet-B2 features.

 To extract features using EfficientNet-B2, use the script `mot/generate_features.py`:
 ```bash